Evaluating Generative Patent Language Models: Implementation

 In this manuscript, the metric for evaluating model performance is the Autocomplete Effectiveness (AE) ratio.
 The AE ratio is about how many keystrokes can be saved by using an autocomplete function.
 The AE ratio is defined below.
 A higher AE ratio is better because more keystrokes are saved.

 The AE ratio works at the token level.
 The details of implementing the AE ratio are provided below.
 Given a sequence of tokens \emph{$t_1$}, \emph{$t_2$}, ..., \emph{$t_k$}, the numerator of the ratio is the accumulated number of keystrokes that can be saved by an autocomplete function at each token position.
 For each token \emph{$t_i$}, its rank in model prediction determines whether the autocomplete function will be triggered.
 In programmer's popular editors for code completion, it is common to have an autocomplete function.
 For example, a user can press a special key, such as the ``tab'' key, to complete the next function name, parameter, or the remaining of the statement in the source code.
 In this manuscript, the autocomplete function works similarly, except that the target to complete is the next token in the patent text.
 Without involving the actual implementation of the autocomplete function, the calculation of the AE ratio can be explained later in pseudocode.
 The calculation is implemented based on the predictions and ranks of model inference in an emulated fashion.
 In the following experiments, no actual autocomplete function of an editor is required.
 In the past, to demonstrate how fluent and coherent the generated patent text can be, an autocomplete prototype was implemented to complete an entire patent claim as a proof of concept in~\cite{jiehsheng03} based on GPT-2~\cite{gpt2_Radrof01}.
-Integration of the previous prototype and the new AE ratio is planned in the future.

 In an emulated fashion, the calculation of the total number of keystrokes is based on how a user may compose patent text with minimal number of keystrokes in an editor.
-For example, given some patent text, if the editor has no autocomplete function, the minimal number of keystrokes for a user to compose the patent text is the total number of characters of the entire patent text (ignoring special function keys such as ``shift'', ``CapsLock'', ``tab'', etc.).
+For example, given some patent text, if the editor has no autocomplete function, the minimum number of keystrokes for a user to compose the patent text is the total number of characters of the entire patent text (ignoring special function keys such as ``shift'', ``CapsLock'' and ``tab'').
 If the editor provides an autocomplete function, the total number of keystrokes is likely to decrease.
 The user can press the conventional ``tab'' key to autocomplete the next token and type less.
-The performance of the model can be evaluated by the degree to which the user can type less.
-A model helping the user with fewer keystrokes is therefore a better model.
+The performance of the model can be evaluated by the degree to which the user can type fewer words.
+Therefore, a model assisting the user with fewer keystrokes is a better model.